SUSY Quantum Mechanics, (non)-Analyticity and $\ldots$ Phase Transitions: Acknowledgements

 \section{Acknowledgements}

 This text is dedicated to the 40 years of successful scientific career by Professor David J Fernandez: we sincerely congratulate David and wish him a very successful continuation.
-The author thanks J C del Valle for preparation of the Fig.13.
-The research is partially supported by DGAPA grant IN113022 (UNAM, Mexico).
+The author thanks J C Lopez Vieyra for preparing Fig.1-10 and J C del Valle for preparing the Fig.13 and their interest to work.
+This research is partially supported by DGAPA grant IN113022 (UNAM, Mexico).